-The study consisted of 2 separate rounds of testing involving both PMHS and the THOR ATD as test surrogates at each round.
-Because the goal was to assess the ability of existing THOR chest injury criteria to predict AIS 2 injuries in contemporary crash scenarios relevant for older car passengers, the first round of testing was considered the baseline condition and served to carry out a computational parametric analysis with the THUMS finite element (FE) human body model.
-After the parametric study, test conditions were adapted in the second round of testing to better reflect the intended crash scenario.
+The study consisted of two separate rounds of testing involving both PMHS and the THOR ATD as test surrogates at each round.
+As the goal was to assess the ability of existing THOR chest injury criteria to predict AIS 2 injuries in contemporary crash scenarios relevant for older car passengers, the first round of testing was considered the baseline condition and served to carry out a computational parametric analysis with the THUMS Finite Element (FE) human body model.
+After the parametric study, test conditions were adapted in the second round of testing to reflect better the intended crash scenario.